What Do We Do?

 If something breaks, we will show the why, how and the context of the usage to give buyers accurate information.

 This site is a participant in the Amazon Services LLC Associates Program, Impact Radius, Avantlink & ShareASale.
-These are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon, Brownells, LAPG, PSA, PA, OpticsPlanet and more.
+These are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon, Brownells, LAPG, PSA, Primary Arms, OpticsPlanet and more.

 When a visitor purchase a product through one of our affiliate links or interact with display ads, we earn a very small percentage of that as a way to reinvest back into our independent contracts, team members, products and website.